concavegit/ALU/README.md

 XOR, NOR, NAND, AND, OR, and SLT get to shine especially here, as the controlled presence of 1s and 0s in the bits make for distinct outputs.

 ## Timing Analysis

+The timing model used was a 10 nanosecond delay per input of not, nand, and nor.
+All other basic gates add an additional 10 nanoseconds for the inversion step.

+Because only addition, subtraction, or SLT require a sequential processing of carry bits to reach the desired outputs, the slowest operation is one of those three.
+As long as both operands have the same sign, the logic implemented makes SLT a subtraction operation with extra logic at the end, and addition is the same as subtraction.
+Therefore, SLT is the slowest operation, given both operands have the same sign.
+Also, the carry bits are processed using only or gates, the moment a carry input is a 1 the or gates can become 1 without waiting for other inputs.
+By avoiding this shortcut, the slowest operation is SLT between 0 and 1, as there is no carry.
+The results obtained was a slowest propagation delay of 2210 nanoseconds.
+We verified this result using a combination of random numbers, 0s, 1s, and the upper and lower boundaries on various commands.
+2210 nanoseconds is significantly slower than, say, a bitwise function that takes under 200 nanoseconds.

+The image of this delay is below.